La poupée

 La poupée (The Doll) is an opéra comique in a prelude and three acts composed by Edmond Audran with a libretto by Maurice Ordonneau.
 The libretto was based on E.T.A.
 Hoffmann's Der Sandmann, about a friar who falsely promises to marry his rich uncle's daughter to fool his uncle into giving money to the monastery; the scheme involves creating a doll that looks like the daughter.
-The uncle's daughter, however, turns the scheme on its head and fools the friar into marrying her by substituting herself for the doll.
+Then, the uncle's daughter fools the friar into marrying her by substituting herself for the doll.

 Productions

 The opera opened at the Théâtre de la Gaîté, Paris, on 21 October 1896.
-Along with Miss Helyett (1890), La poupée was one of Audran's late successes.
-It then played at the Prince of Wales Theatre in London, opening on 24 February 1897, with an English libretto in two acts by Arthur Sturgess, running for a very successful 576 performances.
-It starred Courtice Pounds and Willie Edouin, and Edna May later played in the piece.
+It then played at the Prince of Wales Theatre in London, opening on 24 February 1897, with an English libretto in two acts by Arthur Sturgess.
+It ran for 576 performances in London, starring Courtice Pounds and Willie Edouin; Edna May later played in the piece.
+On 11 September 1897, a single matinée performance of La Poupée at the Prince of Wales Theatre launched a British provincial tour with a new company.
+The opera also had a Broadway production in 1897.

-On 11 September 1897, a single matinee performance of La Poupée at the Prince of Wales Theatre launched a British provincial tour with a new company.
-It also had a Broadway production in 1897 and was made into a film in 1920.
+Along with Miss Helyett (1890), La poupée was one of Audran's last successes.